Services

 • Crawl discovery is weakened by missing links, stale outputs, or bad URL handling.

-• Quick check: compare the live route set with the sitemap, robots rules, and internallink outputs the site is currently publishing.
+• Compare the live route set with the sitemap, robots rules, and internallink outputs the site is currently publishing.

 • Whether dynamic or revalidated pages are making it into crawlable outputs.